 - 1. General feedback.
 What do you think about the envisioned concept of a shared MPSPCaaS infrastructure operated by and for statistical offices?
 What are the main points of strength and the main points of concern?
-Write down your thoughts and comments. - 2.
+Write down your thoughts and comments.
+[This Question is directed to all] - 2.
 Use-cases.
 The initial design of (a first version of) the envisioned MPSPCaaS infrastructure would likely focus on supporting a set of selected use-cases.
-Could you provide examples of the kind of use-cases that you consider important in the field of official statistics and you would recommend to be considered as test cases? - 3.
+Could you provide examples of the kind of use-cases that you consider important and you would recommend to be considered as test cases?
+[This is mainly directed at potential adopters] - 3.
 Requirements and design criteria.
 What should be in your opinion the main technical requirements and design criteria of the envisioned MPSPCaaS infrastructure in order to provide the strongest possible security and privacy guarantees? - 4.
 Technologies.
-What kinds of technologies, or combinations thereof, you would consider as the most suitable building blocks for the envisioned MPSPCaaS infrastructure? - 5.
+What kinds of technologies, or combinations thereof, you would consider as the most suitable building blocks for the envisioned MPSPCaaS infrastructure?
+[This is mainly directed at potential providers] - 5.
 Processing Parties and Controllers.
 What criteria should drive the identification of Processing Parties and Controllers in order to maximize trustworthiness of the envisioned MPSPCaaS infrastructure?
 As for the Fixed-PP model, which organizations in your opinion are best qualified to serve as Processing Parties?
 And which one(s) as Controller(s)?
 How they can be incentivised to participate? - 6.
 Governance.
 Beyond the technical privacy and security guarantees, are there additional governance processes required to ensure the safe and trustworthy operation of all parties involved in the MPSPCaaS operation? - 7.
-Testing and validation.
+Testing.
 How should the system be tested to for its performance, accuracy, robustness of its security and privacy and guarantees?
 How such guarantees should be verified? - 8.
 Public trust and acceptance.
 Assuming that a robust MPSPCaaS infrastructure has been built and deployed, what additional actions should be taken in order to build public trust and acceptance into the proposed model? - 9.
 Free suggestions.
 You are invited to provide below any specific suggestion or comment that does not fall in any of the previous items (free text).